-10 Home Security and Safety Tips for Older Children who Stay Home Alone
+10 Home Security and Safety Tips for Children who Stay Home Alone

 Who’s got time for worry, and what’s more reassuring than knowing all is OK at home when you can’t be there?
-Year round is a busy time, but as we settle into back-to-school routines, we want to be sure our kids are safe before and after school – or anytime they are home alone.
-From our previous blog “Back to School Security Tips for Families,” here are our top 10 security tips for keeping kids safe at home when you can’t be there or on their way to and from school:
+Year round is a busy time, but as we settle into school routines, we want to be sure our kids are safe before and after school – or anytime they are home alone.
+Here are our top 10 security tips for keeping kids safe at home when you can’t be there or on their way to and from school:

 Identify a trusted neighbor or emergency contact for both you and your child.
 Keep contact information for school representatives handy along with the bus/transportation department.